SatnamSinghRooprai/ICT171_35802393_Cloud_Server_Project/AWS_setup.md

 ```
 sudo truncate -s 0 /var/www/html/index.html
 ```
-5.3 Create a HTML file and add the code
+5.3 Create a HTML file and add the code (you can access the code from code.md file in this repository)
 ```
 sudo nano CyberPath.html
 ```